vaib-dev/Courses/6-computer-networks/8-ip-addressing.md

 The last ques is what is broadcast ID of the given IP address ?
 A  broadcast address allows information to be sent to all machines on a given subnet rather than to a specific machine.
 To find the broadcast ID of a given IP just give the maximum number i.e 255 to the host ID octets and network id will be same as given.
 Then you will get a broadcast ID.\
 To summarize all the concepts that we have learned above lets solve a question which will cover all the above topics:\
-**Question**: Given a IP address 124.251.178.164, find the (i)class, (ii) network ID, (iii) subnet mask, (iv) Number of hosts that can be connected in the given IP address, (v) broadcast ID ?\
+**Question**: Given a IP address 124.251.178.164, find the (i)class, network ID, (ii) subnet mask, (iii) Number of hosts that can be connected in the given IP address, broadcast ID ?\
 **Answer**: Given: 124.251.178.164\
-(i) This belongs to class A in which there is one Network ID and three Host ID octets.\
-(ii) Network ID is 124.0.0.0\
+(i) This belongs to class A in which there is one Network ID and three Host ID octets.
+Network ID is 124.0.0.0\
-(iii) Subnet Mask will be 255.0.0.0\
+(ii) Subnet Mask will be 255.0.0.0\
-(iv) There are 3 host octet in class A which means 24 bits so using formula 2^n-2 where n is the number of bits the answer is 16777214 hosts can be connected.\
-(v) The broadcast ID will be 124.255.255.255
+(iii) There are 3 host octet in class A which means 24 bits so using formula 2^n-2 where n is the number of bits the answer is 16777214 hosts can be connected.
+The broadcast ID will be 124.255.255.255
 ## Subnetting
 As the previous example illustrates, the way IP addresses are constructed makes it relatively simple for Internet routers to find the right network to route data into.
 However, in a Class A network (for instance), there could be millions of connected devices, and it could take some time for the data to find the right device.
 This is why subnetting comes in handy: subnetting narrows down the IP address to usage within a range of devices.\
 Because an IP address is limited to indicating the network and the device address, IP addresses cannot be used to indicate which subnet an IP packet should go to.
 Routers within a network use something called a subnet mask to sort data into subnetworks.